Internationalization Puzzles

 Each puzzle also includes a test-input, that is fully worked out with the answer given.
 If your program can give the correct answer on the test input, then it will usually work for the real input as well.

 You may use any programming language you like.
 You are encouraged to use libraries as much as possible (in fact, most challenges are hard to solve without some library).
-Each puzzle comes with a list of reading materials and online tools that can help you to understand the problem.
+Most puzzles come with a list of reading materials and online tools that can help you to understand the problem.
 You may use Google or Wikipedia to find more information - this is not an exam!

-I discourage the use of AI chat programs for these puzzles.
-I have nothing against AI, but in this case: If you let AI solve the puzzle, then you will learn nothing new, and the AI will learn nothing new either.
+I discourage the use of AI for these puzzles.
+AI can be a useful tool for programmers and I'm not against it, but in this case: If you let AI solve the puzzle, then you will learn nothing new, and the AI will learn nothing new either.
 That all seems rather futile to me.

-You find the list of puzzles on the main page.
-Track your progress on the scoreboard.
+You find the list of puzzles on the main page, where you can also track your progress.

 Good luck!